LLNL/lbann/docs/running_lbann.rst

   - All trainers have the same number of processes.

-  - Each MPI process corresponds to one GPU.
+  - If GPU acceleration is enabled, each MPI process corresponds to one GPU.

 + Processors are block assigned to trainers based on MPI rank.